keptn/spec/design_docs/selfhealing_featuretoggle.md

 *   Setup Unleash server for demo
 *   Integrate Feature toggle into demo application
-*   Build featuretoggle action for remediation service
+*   Build featuretoggle action for remediation service (in Keptn core)
-*   Provide load generation script
+*   Provide load generation script (for demo)
 *   Provide instructions to setup custom alerting rule in Dynatrace (not yet available via API)

 # Open Issues to be discussed